-As an Earth science undergraduate at Imperial College London you’ll have opportunities to develop your interest and skills in languages, humanities, business and music too.
+As an undergraduate in the Department of Earth Science and Engineering at Imperial College London you’ll have opportunities to develop your interest and skills in languages, humanities, business and music too.

-We also offer students the option to take business modules in the Business School in year 2 or 3.
+We also offer students the option to take business modules in the Business School.
 Around 10% of our students go on to careers in business, finance, media and other top professions.
 These modules are an invaluable opportunity to develop business skills.

-Students in year 1 and 2 have an opportunity to join the optional, co-curricular programme, Imperial Horizons.
+Students may also join the optional, co-curricular programme, Imperial Horizons.
 Alongside students from other departments and faculties students engage in an 8 to 10 week programme in topics such as Business and Professional Skills, Global Challenges, Languages and Global Citizenship and Science, Culture and Society.